edgarcosta/lmfdb-gce/setup/mongodb.md

 # MongoDB Setup

-There are two mongodb's a development one and a prod.
+There are two MongoDB databases: development and production.

 ## Development